kshuhambgs123/LMS/README.md

 To install Express and Nodemon for a Node.js project, you can use npm (Node Package Manager) commands.
 If you haven't already initialized your Node.js project ```npm init```

-Follow the prompts to create a package.json file if you don't have one.
+Follow the prompts to install express if you don't have one.
 ```
    npm install express --save
    npm install nodemon --save-dev